Morkies are the result of breeding a purebred Maltese dog and a Yorkshire Terrier.

 - an adult Yorkshire Terrier weighs about 5 to 7 pounds.
 Can be up to 10 or pounds or more.

 - the Yorkshire Terrier, which has been around for less than 150 years, started out much larger than today’s version.
-Bred to work with men in fabric mills and mines to chase out vermin, the originals were probably around 35 pounds.
-When movie star Audrey Hepburn had her famous Yorkie (called of course, Mister Famous) in Hollywood’s heyday of the 1950s, he looks like he’s around 15 pounds.
+Bred to work with men in fabric mills and mines to chase out vermin, the original Yorkshire Terriers were probably around 35 pounds.
+When movie star Audrey Hepburn had her famous Yorkie (called, of course, Mister Famous) in Hollywood’s heyday of the 1950s, he looks like he’s around 15 pounds.
 Today, consumers are eager to find 3 pound or 4 pound Yorkies.

 - (there’s no such thing as a teacup Yorkie or miniature; super small dogs are just the runts of the litter.)

-- born almost pure black, it takes Yorkie puppies about 3 years to develop their final colour
+- born almost pure black, it takes Yorkie puppies about 3 years to develop their final color

 - most adults are black and what’s called “steel blue,” (a blue-gray) with tan on the head, high chest, and legs